Maps (Maroon 5 song): Live performances

 Maroon 5 performed "Maps" for the first time on June 20, 2014, during their concert at the Bowery Ballroom in New York City, as part of the American Express' EveryDay Live.
 The following day, they also playing the single in another concert at Laval, Canada.
 The band played the song for The Today Show on June 25, at Rockefeller Plaza in New York (they did again on September 1, 2014, that was the day before the world premiere of the V album).
 On August 10, 2014, Maroon 5 performed the song at the Hyundai Card City Break concert in Seoul, South Korea.

 The band also played "Maps" at the 2014 MTV Video Music Awards (along with "One More Night") on August 24 and the iHeartRadio Theater in Burbank, California, on August 26, 2014.
 On September 11, 2014, Maroon 5 played the accoutic version of "Maps" for BBC Radio 1's Live Lounge.
 Later, on the same day, they performed the song during the 2014 iTunes Festival at the Roundhouse in London, England.
-Maroon 5 continue to performed "Maps", during their appearances on America's Got Talent, The Tonight Show Starring Jimmy Fallon, The Ellen DeGeneres Show, Saturday Night Live and Sunday Night at the Palladium.
+Maroon 5 continue to perform "Maps" during their appearances on America's Got Talent, The Tonight Show Starring Jimmy Fallon, The Ellen DeGeneres Show, Saturday Night Live and Sunday Night at the Palladium.